Jopyth/MMM-Remote-Control/README.md

 - (4) Restart your MagicMirror² (i.e. `pm2 restart MagicMirror`).

 - (5) Access the remote interface on [http://192.168.xxx.xxx:8080/remote.html](http://192.168.xxx.xxx:8080/remote.html) (replace with IP address of your RaspberryPi).

+### Install as PWA (Progressive Web App)

+You can install the remote control as an app on your smartphone:

+1. Open the remote interface in your mobile browser (Chrome/Safari)
+2. On **Android** (Chrome): Tap the menu (⋮) → "Install app" or "Add to Home screen"
+3. On **iOS** (Safari): Tap Share (□↑) → "Add to Home Screen"
+4. The remote control will now work like a native app with offline support!

 Note: If your user does not have `sudo` rights, the shutdown does not work (it _should_ work for everyone who did not change anything on this matter).